Dogs Deserve To make Choices

 Dogs Deserve To make Choices and unfortunately our cities don’t have many safe off leash and large spaces areas where your dog can really run and excrete the energy they have pent up in the day sitting home doing nothing, and unfortunately that is the only place they can go off their leads and be free, run and play as they would in their natural habitat with their siblings and family members.

-Now, the off leash area presents a complete new set of problems, and as I’ve explained previously some dogs are too humanised, overly spoiled and overly controlled, and they do not possess the CORRECT DOG SKILLS to play with another dogs with respect and with dog language.
-That is because mainly smaller dogs are being picked up and sit on their owners laps while watching TV, But in dog world mannerism this is not exactable behaviour: I am on top of you and I control you.
-Therefore you are my resource and not my pack leader and I don’t have full respect for you and that is why I don’t listen to you when you want me too.
+Now, the off leash area presents a complete new set of problems, and as I’ve explained previously some dogs are too humanised, overly spoiled and overly controlled, and they do not possess the CORRECT DOG SKILLS to play with another dogs with respect and using dog language.
+That is because mainly smaller dogs are being picked up and sit on their owners laps while watching TV, But in dog world mannerism this is not an exactable behaviour, as in dog world it means; I am on top of you and therefore I control you.
+So, you are my resource and not my pack leader and I don’t have full respect for you and that is why I don’t listen to you when you want me too.

-And so this little dog goes to the off lease area in the park with his human thought mannerisms and thinks that the behaviour he displays at home is ok to be used in the park.
-And the next thinks he is sitting or jumping up on another dog thinking its ok, I am doing this at home so what not here.
+And so this little dog goes to the off lease area in the park with his human learnt mannerisms and thinks that the behaviour he displays at home is ok to be used in the park with other dogs.
+And the next thinks he is sitting or jumping up on another dog thinking its ok, I am doing this at home so why not here.
 And this can quickly turn into a growl buzz off, in the better cases or into a dog fight in the worst cases.

 For many more educated and responsible owners dog training has become a co-operative process based on mutual trust, respect and bond.

-I say that this is true, but it is a classic example of forced choice which is not made by the dogs own will.
+I say that this is true, but it is a classic example of forced choice which is not made by the dogs own will but by our forsfull intervention using these tools that in nature do not exist.

 Allowing dog having choices is motivating as long as it is a real free will choice and there is more than one way for a positive outcome to this choice given to them.